VividVisions/conditional-tag/README.md

 ```

 ### \_always expression
 conditional-tag also provides a special `_always` expression.
-Strings and (non-conditional-tag) expressions following `${_always}` will **always** be rendered until a conditional-tag expression or the end of the template string is encountered, even if they are within a block which would otherwise stay unrendered.
+Strings and (non-conditional-tag) expressions following `${_always}` will **always** be rendered until a conditional-tag expression or the end of the template string is encountered, even if they are within a block which would otherwise stay unrendered (no matter the nesting depth).

 ```js
 import { _, _switch, _case, _default, _endswitch, _always } from 'conditional-tag';